Chan-000/WEDE5020POE/README.md

 - November 14, 2025: Created a script.js file and likled it to html pages.
 - November 14, 2025: created a dynamic search bar which allows people to search, and l am still trying to make it work.
 - November 15, 2025: added interactive FAQ accordions in contact.html.
+- Novemeber 15, 2025: Added Lightbox to product images with responsive picture support.
  ## References
  -Images sourced from [Pexels](https://www.pexels.com), compressed with [TinyPNG](https://tinypng.com) -Pet care tips inspired by general veterinary guidelines